shimonymittal/Task/README.md

 1. Feature Extractor: Each document image is turned into numerical vectors.
 2. Data:

-  	•	There are tens of thousands of unlabeled document images
+  	•	There are tens of thousands of unlabeled document images.

     •	For every document type, we have exactly one labeled reference image.

 4. Goal: Evaluate how good the feature extractor classifies documents (by measure of accuracy, speed and robustness for example), and come up with a way to monitor its performance in production.